wjin/design_pattern/contents/00-preface.md

-# preface
+# Preface

-design pattern training
+Learn object oriented programming and write some simple cases of common design patterns.